Sean-G-Han/tp/docs/UserGuide.md

 - `ADDRESS` should not be more than 150 characters long.

+- `POLICY_TAG` should not be more than 150 characters long.
+It should not contain invalid symbols (e.g. \).

 - `INDEX` should be obtained from the displayed client list.
 For example, if `findall` is used on a list of 10 clients